Education

 THE EARLIEST YEARS OF A CHILD'S LIFE ARE THE MOST CRUCIAL for developing a strong foundation for later learning and growing into their full potential.

 Despite the importance of early learning opportunities, many Kansas families are unable to afford or access quality, nurturing care due to cost barriers.
-These barriers directly prevent some parents from entering the workforce and attaining a stable, healthy life.
+These barriers prevent some parents from entering the workforce and attaining a stable, healthy life.

 This is why KAC advocates for quality learning and nurturing child care for all Kansas kids — regardless of their zip code, race, or family income.
 All children deserve the opportunity to be set up for success for the rest of their education and beyond.

-KAC supports a strong, equitable, and well-resourced public education system so that every Kansas child is prepared in school for success, no matter their family’s resources.
+KAC supports a strong, equitable, and well-resourced public education system so that every Kansas child is prepared for success, no matter their family’s resources.
 We are committed to ensuring that families and children get the care, education, and resources they need to grow up healthy and successful.

 More Must Be Done to Help Kids Reach Their Full Potential

-Currently, Kansas provides very limited funding to support early learning and child care.
+There is much more we can do to increase child care slots throughout the state.
+Kansas provides very limited funding to support early learning and child care.
 The most significant investment in early learning has been through the Children’s Initiatives Fund, but that source of funding is not enough to meet the needs of Kansas families.

 Policy Solutions